 Darksiders II: Deathinitive Edition, 2015's Halloween Treat

 Roughly three years after its initial release date, Nordic Games and Gunfire Games announced the official return of Darksiders II, jumping into the pre-holiday fray with a "Deathinitive Edition".
-Death returns in all his newly-resoluted glory October 27th on both PS4 and Xbox One, in boxed and digital formats.
-The price point is sitting at at $29.99 USD/EUR, according to an October 6th press release.
+Death returns in all his newly-resolute glory on October 27 on both PS4 and Xbox One, in boxed and digital formats.
+The price point is sitting at $29.99 USD, according to an October 6 press release.

 Fans of the series will notice a heavy emphasis on graphic improvements in the Deathinitive Edition.
 Experienced developers involved in the franchise's past installments returned for the new edition, this time working under Gunfire Games rather than the closed Vigil Games.

 John Pearl, the Design Director at Gunfire Games, commented about being one of these original staff members:

 “It’s rare that as developers we get the opportunity to revisit one of our previous games.
 The passage of time and the numerous games we’ve worked on since Darksiders II shipped has allowed us to return to it with a fresh perspective.

 With that said, we went back to what is a huge game and addressed things we didn’t have time for or didn’t notice the first time.
 We started by revisiting every asset in the game, increasing the texture resolutions, and brought the art up to spec to take full advantage of the new lighting and rendering.

 Darksiders II has a lot of DLC in the form of weapons, armor and unique locations.
 These pieces of DLC, which felt separate from the main campaign, have now been integrated into the game and rebalanced accordingly.
 Lastly, we’ve addressed much of the feedback we received after the game’s release in regards to balance and bugs.
 With all these changes, this is truly the Definitive Edition of Darksiders II.”